OliviaIsberg/ducky/README.md

 Find the docs of mui here: https://mui.com/getting-started/installation/

-Download this repository to your computer and/or open it in your code editor.
+Clone this repository to your computer and/or open it in your code editor.

 $ npm install
 To install npm